 While you can use 529 funds to cover costs like room and board, your son or daughter may receive a scholarship that covers those expenses already and need help in other areas.

 They may even want to go to trade school and start a business right after high school.
 Who knows.
+Also, don’t forget about the online options, this can be much more affordable, you can check out the differences between Treehouse vs Pluralsight and find out which is the best online option.

 This is why automatic investing may be a better solution for more flexible future plans.
 You can open a brokerage account and have a set amount of money transferred from your checking account monthly.